 Mentoring

-Aside from my teaching pursuits, I also advise and mentor junior scholars and Ph.D., master's, and undergraduate students through the School of Public Affairs and other academic units at ASU and beyond.
-Outside of ASU, I am a faculty mentor for the AERE Scholars Program, APPAM Mentor Matching Program, and the ISA-ESS Mentoring Week, respectively.
+Aside from my teaching pursuits, I advise and mentor junior scholars and Ph.D., master's, and undergraduate students through the School of Public Affairs and other academic units at ASU and beyond.
+Outside of ASU, I am a faculty mentor for the AERE Scholars Program, APPAM Mentor Matching Program, and the ISA-ESS Mentoring Week, EPG Careers/Mentoring, respectively.